 This page focuses on Guardians as tanks in a PvE (raiding) environment.

-This Guardian Druid guide is primarily intended for use in tanking PvE instances and Raids at level 90.
+This Guardian Druid guide is primarily intended for use in tanking PvE instances and Raids at max level.
 However, the principals will still apply during the leveling process.

-|If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+|If you want the same in-game step by step leveling guide that we use to get to max level as fast as possible, take a look at our favorite in-game leveling guide.

 Other Druid Guides:

 Your job is an easy one, one the surface.
 Round up the enemies in the area and keep them paying attention to you while your team burns them down.
 Easy Peasy, right?
 Well, maybe not so much.